The entry point to Unity AR —— AR Session

 - frame filter(s): components that provide specific AR functionalities, such as ImageTrackerFrameFilter

-- camera: a virtual camera object in the scene
+- camera: the virtual camera object in the scene

 - origin: the origin object for motion tracking